 Consistently recognized for its innovative approach to compliance counseling, Ropes & Gray has a long and successful track record of representing clients on the full spectrum of anti-corruption and risk management matters.

 The firm’s white collar team was named a Law360 “Practice Group of the Year” for 2019.
 Ropes & Gray is ranked in Chambers Global 2020 for Corporate Investigations: Anti-Corruption; Chambers USA 2020 for FCPA; The Legal 500 US 2020 for White-Collar Criminal Defense; and The Legal 500 UK 2020 for Regulatory Investigations and Corporate Crime, among others.
-The Financial Times, as part of its Innovative Lawyers awards, commended the firm for the creation of a suite of anti-corruption analysis tools, including a Global Anti-Corruption Update and the firm’s econometric Anti-Corruption Risk Matrix.
+The Financial Times, as part of its Innovative Lawyers awards, commended the firm for the creation of a suite of anti-corruption analysis tools, including a Global Anti-Corruption Update.